abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 ```

 Read from the memory on the DS1307
-The DS1307 contains 56-Byte, battery-backed RAM with Unlimited Writes
+The DS1307 contains a 56-byte, battery-backed RAM with unlimited writes
 **Parameter:** (uint8_t) address - 0x08 to 0x3F
 **Parameter:** (uint8_t) length - up to 32 bytes.  length can not exceed the available address space.
 **Returns:** (uint8_t *) pointer to a byte array where the data will be saved